thebarbariangroup/bunch.js/README.md

 Bunch.js is a manifest-driven CSS and Javascript packaging utility.
 Here's what makes bunch.js awesome:

-- He's a stand-alone program.
+- It's a stand-alone program.
 No server-side code or framework required.
-- He packages AND minifies your JS and CSS files for you.
+- It packages AND minifies your JS and CSS files for you.
-- He's manifest driven.
+- It's manifest driven.
 With one configuration file, he makes it easy to see what JS and CSS files are in use on your site, and what needs retired.
-- He runs all your CSS through [Less](http://lesscss.org/) for you.
+- It runs all your CSS through [LESS](http://lesscss.org/) for you.
-- He lets you provide global variables to your CSS and JS.
+- It lets you provide global variables to your CSS and JS.
-- He's got a monitor mode that will automatically rebuild your bundles when they change.
+- It's got a monitor mode that will automatically rebuild your bundles when they change.

 ## Installation